feng-li/Python-for-Statisticians-and-Economists/README.md

 # Python for Statisticians and Economists

-Graduate level Python programming course for statisticians and economists.
+Graduate level course of Python programming and data mining for statisticians and economists.

 - [Course Homepage](https://feng.li/python)